bruceravel/demeter/documentation/Athena/analysis/peak.rst

 the temperature rises.
 Consequently, we would expect to see measured height of that peak get smaller with temperature.

-The results of the sequence of fits using the fitting model are shown in the :quoted:`Sequence` tab.
+The results of the sequence of fits using the fitting model are shown in the :guilabel:`Sequence` tab.
 You can have each fit plotted during the sequence by setting the :configparam:`Peakfit,plot\_during` parameter.

 .. _fig-peaksequence: